Is laser therapy new?

 What can be treated with laser therapy?

-If your pet is feeling pain, has inflammation, or a wound, the laser is a sterile, pain-free, surgery-free, drug-free treatment.
-The laser is used to treat a variety of injuries, wounds, fractures, neurological conditions, numerous dermatological problems, and pain.
-Whether your pet is rehabilitating from trauma or injury, healing from wounds, or simply aging, the laser has been shown to provide relief and speed healing.
+If your pet is feeling pain, has inflammation, or a wound, the laser is a sterile, pain-free, surgery-free, and drug-free treatment.
+The laser is used to treat a variety of injuries, wounds, fractures, neurological conditions, numerous dermatological problems, pain, and more.
+Whether your pet is rehabilitating from trauma or injury, healing from wounds, or simply aging, the laser has been shown to provide relief and speed the healing process.

 What’s involved with treating my pet?

 The laser light is delivered through a non-invasive handpiece to treat the affected area.
 Your pet will feel a gentle and soothing warmth.
 As the laser is administered, many pets will relax, much like you would while experiencing a good massage.
 The almost immediate relief of pain will allow your pet to be comfortable, and any anxiety that your pet initially experienced will dissipate.

 The Companion Therapy Laser System sends photons, or packets of light energy, deep into tissue without damaging it.
 These photons are absorbed within the mitochondria of the cells and induce a chemical change called “photo-bio-modulation”.
 This light energy then inspires production of ATP (Adenosine Triphosphate) in the cell.
 ATP is the fuel, or energy, cells need for repair and rejuvenation.
 Impaired or injured cells do not make this fuel at an optimal rate.
 Increased ATP production leads to healthier cells, healthier tissue, and healthier animals.